Portland comedian goes viral after Border Patrol pulls him off bus in Spokane

-A comedian from Portland went viral Sunday morning after border patrol agents at the Spokane Greyhound bus station stopped him, asked for his 'papers,' and once he presented them, said they were fake.
+A comedian from Portland went viral Sunday after border patrol agents at the Spokane Greyhound bus station stopped him, asked for his papers and said they were fake when he presented them.

 Mohanad Elshieky tweeted that ICE agents took his documents and interrogated him for some time while he was waiting to depart on a bus to Portland in Spokane.
 He had just finished performing a comedy routine at WSU in Pullman the night before.